Nonoverlapping domain decomposition preconditioners for discontinuous Galerkin approximations of Hamilton--Jacobi--Bellman equations: Numerical experiments

 In this section, we compare the efficiency of nonoverlapping methods with the closely related overlapping methods.
-It is found the methods achieve similar performances in terms of iteration counts, although nonoverlapping methods are often faster as a result of lower computational costs.
+It is found the methods achieve similar performances in terms of iteration counts, although nonoverlapping methods are often faster due to lower computational costs.